 Through the years the GCAS has donated funds to various archaeological sites as well as for scholarships on behalf of anthropology and archaeology students.
 GCAS members have written letters to public agencies and elected representatives to promote and support the establishment of new archaeological sites as parks, monuments, or interpretive sites, and to advocate the protection and preservation of the sites already in the public domain.

 The GCAS shares with other archaeological groups the hosting of the annual conference of its longtime parent affiliate, the Archaeological Society of New Mexico, on a regular rotating basis.
-We enjoyed hosting the last conference in 2014; we look forward to our next opportunity to host the statewide conference in late April 2019.
+We enjoyed hosting the last statewide conference in April 2019; and we look forward to our next opportunity to host the conference in our area.

 In recent years the GCAS mission has slightly shifted from its former emphasis on excavation because archaeological digs in the area have become less frequent.
 The club’s primary work today is applying monetary donations and members’ direct volunteer participation to the issues of education, preservation, and protection of the rich history and prehistory we continue to discover throughout our region.

 Much of the foregoing history of the GCAS's early years was researched, compiled, and published in 1997 by GCAS members Carol Baumgartner, Audrey Hartshorne, Jim Hartshorne, Florence Jones, Judy Jones, Josh Joslin, Liz Kinneberg, Jeff Young, and Pat Young.
 We GCAS members of today salute those who have gone before us.
 Other contributors to this page include Marilyn Markel and Marianne Smith.